 Students are expected to independently read around this area of the course.
-Books include - Henry James: The Portrait of a Lady, Mark Twain: Adventures of Huckleberry Finn, Theodore Dreiser: Sister Carrie, Willa Cather: My Ántonia, Edith Wharton: The Age of Innocence, William Faulkner: The Sound and the Fury, Ernest Hemingway: A Farewell to Arms, Richard Wright: Native Son.
+Books include - Henry James: The Portrait of a Lady, Mark Twain: Adventures of Huckleberry Finn, Theodore Dreiser:

+Sister Carrie, Willa Cather: My Ántonia, Edith Wharton: The Age of Innocence, William Faulkner: The Sound and the Fury, Ernest Hemingway: A Farewell to Arms, Richard Wright: Native Son.

-Coursework: Close reading and analysis of Poetry from The World's Wife by Carol Ann Duffy; Comparative essay on The History Boys and The Prime of Miss Jean Brodie.
+Coursework: Close reading and analysis of Poetry from Seamus Heany; Comparative essay on The History Boys and The Prime of Miss Jean Brodie.